 It is a big challenge to attract and convince those who may not know enough to realize that most elephants in captivity are living a life in misery - and that elephants in the wild need protection - we need your help to change our collective conscience!
 You'll find most arguments related to Elephants in Captivity here on ElephantVoices and via The Elephant Charter - thank you for caring!

-Many organisations provide facilities to donate online, including ElephantVoices.
-Every little bit counts.
-If everyone who cared gave just $10 a month to their favourite elephant charity, think what a difference it could make.
+You'll be able to donate online to most organisations, including ElephantVoices.
+Any amount helps - and is highly appreciated.
+If everyone who cared gave just $10 a month to their favourite elephant charity, think what a huge difference it could make.

 Finding ways for people and free-ranging elephants to live in harmony is a major challenge.
 Positive attitudes toward the presence of elephants is more likely where local communities benefit through tourism.
 This is partly what ElephantVoices' initiative Elephant Partners in the Serengeti-Mara ecosystem is about.

-5. Don't attend circuses that exhibit elephants (or other animals, for that matter)
+6. Don't attend Circuses that Exhibit Elephants (or other animals, for that matter)

 You can make life better for abused individuals by boycotting circuses with elephants, and by appealing to others to do the same.
 The nature of circuses creates an unbearable setting for animals in general and for elephants in particular.